anshu3769/Audio-Classification-using-Deep-Learning-Networks/README.md

 3. ResNet
 4. CNNRNN
 5. CNN-1D
-6. Parallel Net ( combination of two netoworks trained in parallel)
+6. Parallel Net ( combination of two networks trained in parallel)

-# Performance of the networks
-The following table shows the accuracies of the trained networks:

 # Steps to train/test a model
 Please follow the steps to train/test a model: